+To ascertain the number of layers k for the proposed method, we conducted some experiments to gain experience using AS-SISTments2009 while changing the layer number.
 The results are presented in Fig. 4.
 As the figure shows, the AUC score reaches its highest value when k = 2 and k = 4.
 Based on this finding, we employ k = 2 for the following experiments because the computation time of the proposal increases exponentially as the number of layers increases.

 If the predicted correct answer probability for the next item is 0.5 or more, then the student's response to the next item is predicted as correct.
 Otherwise, the student's response is predicted as incorrect.
-For this study, we leverage three metrics for prediction accuracy: Accuracy (Acc) score, AUC score, and Loss score [43], [44].
+For this study, we leverage three metrics for prediction accuracy: 1) accuracy (Acc) score, 2) AUC score, and 3) loss score [43], [44].
 The first, Acc, represents the concordance rate between the student predictive responses and the actual responses.
 The second, AUC, provides a robust metric for binary prediction evaluation.
 When an AUC score is 0.5, the prediction performance is equal to that of random guessing.
-Loss represents the cross-entropy in equation (28).
+Loss represents the cross-entropy in (28).

 We used a Tesla T4 GPU to train all methods.

-C. Hyperparameter selection in Hypernetwork
+C. Hyperparameter Selection in Hypernetwork